 Miaplacidus is the second brightest star in the constellation and the 29th brightest star in the sky.
-It has an apparent visual magnitude of 1.67.
+It has an apparent magnitude of 1.67.
 The star’s name means “placid waters.”
 It is derived from the combination of the Arabic word for waters (miyāh) and the Latin word for placid (placidus).

 Miaplacidus is an A-type subgiant, approximately 111 light years distant.

 The star is part of the south polar asterism, the Diamond Cross, along with Theta, Upsilon and Omega Carinae.
 The Diamond Cross, named for its perfect diamond shape, is visible south of 20°N latitude.

 Miaplacidus is located close to IC 2448, an elliptical planetary nebula in the Carina constellation.

 Epsilon Carinae is the 40th brightest star in the sky.
 It has an apparent magnitude of 1.86 and is 630 light years distant.
 It cannot be observed from many locations in the northern hemisphere.